Become a Proofreader with No Experience (A 10-Step Guide)

 This post also discusses factors that determine how much freelance proofreaders get paid.

-Are proofreaders still needed?
+Are proofreaders still in demand?

 Can anyone be a proofreader?